-Early Admission
+Early Assurance

-A selected group of high school seniors may apply for early enrollment into the program.
-The number is determined on a yearly basis.
-Applicants for early enrollment must be outstanding in their own high schools; having at least a composite score of 24 on the ACT or a GPA of 3.5.
+A selected group of high school seniors may apply for early assurance into the program.
+Applicants for early assurance must be outstanding high school students having at least a composite score of 24 on the ACT or a GPA of 3.5.
 A member of the PT faculty interviews these students prior to their early acceptance.
-Students accepted for this program sign an agreement detailing specific requirements.
+Students accepted for this program sign an agreement detailing specific GPA requirements for their undergraduate coursework.